KrisJackson/BuildSwiftly/BuildSwiftly/Components/README.md

 ## Contributing

-There is no particular structure that is required, however, I *require* any new components to be placed in a separate folder and highly encourage adding an *optional* README to the root if necessary.
+There is no particular structure that is required, however, I *require* any new components to be placed in a separate folders and *require* a README to the root folder of the component.

 ## Components